about

 I just noticed there’s a typo in the above paragraph.
 That illustrates another question I am currently interested in: How come typos and more generally production errors/imprecision don’t hinder understanding more than they do?

-I’m also a professional ballet dancer, formerly with Festival Ballet Providence in Rhode Island, The Vanemuine Theatre in Tartu, Estonia, and José Mateo Ballet Theatre in Cambridge, Massachusetts.
-I still try to dance as much as I can.
+I’m also a (mostly retired) professional ballet dancer, formerly with Festival Ballet Providence (now Ballet RI) in Rhode Island, The Vanemuine Theatre in Tartu, Estonia, and José Mateo Ballet Theatre in Cambridge, Massachusetts.